Policy for player registrations and football staff remuneration, contingent amounts payable

 Signing-on fees are typically paid to players and key football management staff in equal annual installments over the term of the contract.
 Installments are paid at or near the beginning of each financial year and recognized as prepayments.
 They are subsequently charged to profit or loss (as employee benefit expenses) on a straight-line basis over the financial year.
 Signing-on fees paid form part of cash flows from operating activities.

 Loyalty fees are bonuses which are paid to players and key football management staff either at the beginning of a renewed contract or in installments over the term of their contract in recognition for either past or future performance.
 Loyalty bonuses for past service are typically paid in a lump sum amount upon renewal of a contract.
-These loyalty bonuses require no future service and are not subject to any clawback provisions were the individual to subsequently leave the club during their new contract term.
+These loyalty bonuses require no future service and are not subject to any claw-back provisions were the individual to subsequently leave the club during their new contract term.
 They are expensed once the Company has a present legal or constructive obligation to make the payment.
 Loyalty bonuses for ongoing service are typically paid in arrears in equal annual installments over the term of the contract.
-These are paid at the beginning of the next financial year and the related charge is recognized within employee benefit expenses in profit or loss on a straight-line basis over the current financial year.
+These bonuses are paid at the beginning of the next financial year and the related charge is recognized within employee benefit expenses in profit or loss on a straight-line basis over the current financial year.

 16 Intangible assets (extract 1)